 If the student is not going to post secondary this year they must also fill out the letter of intent ( this saves the money for an additional year)

 They have 2 years to claim the funds from OHSRA by providing receipts for paid school expenses i.e..
-Tuition, books, rent etc. to either Shelby McEachern or Joanne McEachern.
+Tuition, books, rent etc. to the Provincial Secretary, Shelby McEachern

 Any senior going to Nationals is eligible for a scholarship if they are a competitor at Nationals and must fill out the form in the Times magazine and bring a transcript with them to finals and attend an interview when they are there.
 Usually the minimum is $500.